Healthdirect Free Australian health advice you can count on.

 • Dietary supplements are also called food supplements or nutritional supplements.

-• They can give you nutrients that might be missing from your diet.
+• They can help you get nutrients that might be missing from your diet.

 • You may need a dietary supplement if you are pregnant, older, have a medical condition or you have a restricted diet.

-• Tell your doctor or pharmacist if you are taking any dietary supplements before they prescribe or dispense a new medicine for you.
+• If you take dietary supplements, tell your doctor or pharmacist before they prescribe or dispense a new medicine for you.

 What are dietary supplements?

-Dietary supplements (also called food supplements or nutritional supplements) are products designed to give you nutrients that might be missing from your diet.
+Dietary supplements are products that provide nutrients that might be missing from your diet.
+They are also known as food supplements or nutritional supplements.
 They are usually taken as tablets, capsules or powders, or as a liquid drink.

 LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.